 Control (UI) Default Value Function you want to add a new connection to. c > connectToPort N/A Specifies which port to connect to. disconnections >Add d > node N/A Specifies which node you want to disconnect within the shading node. d > port N/A Specifies which port you want to disconnect within the shading node.

 OpResolve

-This node resolves deferred Ops, such as Attribute Modifier Plug-ins and OpScripts.
+This node resolves deferred Ops, such as OpScripts.

 Connection Type Connection Name Function Input in The place in the node graph where deferred Ops are resolved.